cloydlau/json-editor-vue/README.md

 ## Expose

-> Vue 3 only, all instance properties are accessable using `$refs` in Vue 2.

 | name       | description         | type   |
 | ---------- | ------------------- | ------ |
 | jsonEditor | JSONEditor instance | object |